 Current District 3 Officers

-Your current District 3 Officers were elected at the 2017 District 3 Fall Regional with another election held for District Director in Spring of 2018.
-There term is for 3 years from 2017.
+Your current District 3 Officers were elected in March of 2021 by way of online elections.
+Their term is for 3 years from 2020.
 The Officers serve the members of District 3 of LPA so always be sure to let them know if there is any thing that needs to be brought to their attention.

 Amanda Tisdale has been a lifetime member of LPA for 22 years.
 Prior to her role as Assistant Director, she held past Carolinian Chapter Officer positions of President and Treasurer.